Weisplendid/Keywords-Count/README.md

 	+  **level 2:**  Advanced requirement: output the number of "switch case" structures, and output  the number of "case" corresponding to each group.
 	+  **level 3:**  Uplifting requirement: output the number of "if else" structures.
 	+  **level 4:**  Ultimate requirement: output the number of "if, else if, else" structures.

+### version_1.0
+1. now it is possible to enter a relative or absolute path to the file, and to alert and stop when the file does not exist.